mbachmann/java-development-environment-installation/readme/windows.md

 2. Unzip and copy the maven files to a folder with a short file name without any special characters (äöüéà) e.g. `C:\dev\tools\apache-maven-3.6.3`.
 3. Create a Windows Environment Variable `MAVEN_ROOT` which points to `C:\dev\tools\apache-maven<version>`
 4. Inject `%MAVEN_ROOT%\bin` to your Path.
-5. Start cmder and verify the maven version
+5. Start Cmder and verify the maven version

 ### 1. Download Maven